Netflix/msl/examples/mslcli/readme.txt

 essential goal, because it does not help in understanding of MSL core; MSL messages in general can carry arbitrary payload data.

-To build MSL CLI:
+MSL CLI should be built from the top level, as one of the msl sub-projects, e.g.:
-% cd mslcli
+% cd ~/Git/msl
+% ./gradlew build

+Build distribution, so all dependencies can be picked up easily:
+% ./gradlew distZip

+Then go to the mslcli bin directory:
-% ./build.sh
+% cd examples/mslcli/bin

+Unzip the distribution ZIP, to access all jar files:
+./mslcli_unzip.sh

+Have two terminals, for running MSL CLI client and server.
-Open two terminals.
-From one, type
+From one, start the client
 % ./mslclient.sh [options]

-From another
+From another start the server
 % ./mslserver.sh

 Please, read mslclient_manual.txt for the detailed information on how to run mslclient.sh.